adtrak-core/adtrak-components-frontend/docs/prerequisites.md

 title: Prerequisites
 ---

+## WordPress Plugins

+Usage of these components relies on the following WordPress plugins being installed:

+- ACF Pro
+- Adtrak Location Dynamics
+- Contact Form 7 (if you want copy & paste form integration)

-Usage of these components relies on a set of prerequisites within your project.
+Usage of these components relies on a set of prerequisites within your tailwind project:

 ## Tailwind Config